 In addition to rate cases, our cost tracking mechanisms are a significant component of how we recover our costs.
-Trackers can also be highly contested dockets and, as with a rate case, there is no guarantee that the regulatory commission will approve our request to recover costs.
+Trackers can also be highly contested dockets and, as with a rate case, there is no guarantee that the applicable regulatory commission will approve our request to recover costs.
 We have recently received, and may in the future receive, unfavorable rulings from the MPSC.
-During the fourth quarter of 2020, the MPSC disallowed approximately \$9.4 million of power costs for the July 1, 2018 to June 30, 2019 time period related to an intermittent outage at Colstrip Units 3 and 4 and application of a change in state laws addressing cost sharing of power costs.
+For example, on December 2, 2021, the MPSC issued a final order rejecting our request to reset the PCCAM Base revenue amount outside of a formal rate case, which means that we will likely continue to under-collect our power costs until we are allowed to update the PCCAM Base in a rate case.
 There can be no assurance that the MPSC will allow recovery of costs in the future, which could have a material adverse effect on our financial results.

 Rate regulation is premised on providing an opportunity to earn a reasonable rate of return on invested capital.
-In a continued low interest rate environment there has been pressure pushing down return on equity.
-There also can be no assurance that the applicable regulatory commission will judge all of our costs to have been prudently incurred or that the regulatory process in which rates are determined will always result in rates that will produce full recovery of such costs.
+There can be no assurance that the applicable regulatory commission will judge all of our costs to have been prudently incurred or that the regulatory process in which rates are determined will result in rates that allow us the opportunity to earn our authorized return or provide for timely and full recovery of such costs.
 In addition, each regulatory commission sets rates based in part upon their acceptance of an allocated share of total utility costs.
-When commissions adopt different methods to calculate inter-jurisdictional cost allocations, some costs may not be recovered.
+When commissions adopt different methods to calculate interjurisdictional cost allocations, some costs may not be recovered.
 For instance, our Montana electric utility is regulated by the MPSC and the FERC.
-Differing schedules and regulatory practices between the MPSC and FERC expose us to the risk that we may not recover our costs due to timing of filings and issues such as cost allocation methodologies.
+Differing schedules and regulatory practices between the MPSC and FERC expose us to the risk that we may not recover our costs due to timing of filings, specific calculations and issues such as cost allocation methodologies.
 Thus, the rates we are allowed to charge may or may not match our costs at any given time.
 Adverse regulatory rulings could have an adverse impact on our results of operations and materially affect our ability to meet our financial obligations, including debt payments and the payment of dividends on our common stock.